waterbuffalo13/micromanage/README.md

 ## How does the virtue system work?

 The virtue system is a series of meta-data collected that reflect a given ideal.
-Productivity is what proportion of time you spend on high-quality activities i.e. the ones with high value.
+Productivity is what proportion of time you spend on high-quality activities.
 Integrity is what proportion of goals/commitments you actually follow through on.
 Self-restraint is how well you adhere to a system of positive habits.
 Wisdom represents time allocated to self-mastery.
 And rationality is simply the weighted average of all the previous.
 Fundamentally the idea is to give people a reason to use the application without trying to "win" it.
 These values reset every week, and so you always have a fresh start to go above and beyond.

 ## The End Goal: A Collective Conciousness?